Expand Your Fleet with a Code Vessel - Python + Pandas

 Using the sidebar, click on Projects to navigate to the All Projects page.

-Click on the Testing project.
+Click on the Default project.

 Find the Download File from Webpage and Email to User Fleet and either click on the Fleet Name or hover over the Actions vertical-dot menu and select Edit.